mdilai/Shtreeba/README.md

 ## Getting started

 ### Prerequisites

 Written using **Microsoft Visual Studio 2019**, work with older versions not guaranteed.

+### Automatic build
+To download latest compilled commit, press on the [Actions](https://github.com/mdilai/Shtreeba/actions) button, then choice `Master` branch, click on latest commit and download binary from `Artifacts` section

 ### Compiling from source